RDW Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Redwire Corporation f/k/a Genesis Park Acquisition Corp. Investors of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, Jan.
-13, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Redwire Corporation f/k/a Genesis Park Acquisition Corp. ("Redwire" or the "Company") (NYSE: RDW) and certain of its officers on behalf of shareholders who purchased or otherwise, acquired Redwire securities between August 11, 2021, and November 14, 2021, inclusive (the "Class Period").
+New York, New York--(Newsfile Corp. - February 1, 2022) - Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Redwire Corporation f/k/a Genesis Park Acquisition Corp. ("Redwire" or the "Company") RDW and certain of its officers on behalf of shareholders who purchased or otherwise, acquired Redwire securities between August 11, 2021, and November 14, 2021, inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/rdw.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.